 Azazel also called Azazil is a demon of the second order, guardian of the goat.
 In islamic demonology is a Djin.

-The exact meaning of Azazel is disputed.
-Some rabbis identify it as a cliff or a place of rocks while others vision it as a supernatural power, perhaps composed of two fallen angels, Uza and Azael.
+There are many meanings of Azazel.
+Some rabbis identify it as a cliff or a place of rocks.
+Others vision it as a supernatural power, perhaps composed of two fallen angels, Uza and Azael.

 In Modern Hebrew, the expression “Go to Azazel” is the equivalent of “Go to Hell.”

 This Hebrew term does not appear throughout the Bible, in this form.
 The word “goat” is in Ezra, in Daniel, in other parts of the book of Leviticus.
 The difference is that a term (Azazel) has connotations of “scapegoat” and in the other texts only “scapegoat”.